Orientalism (book): Cultural turn

+In his book Why Marx Was Right, Terry Eagleton states that Postcolonialism arose "around the time when the struggles for national liberation had more or less run their course", noting Said's work as foundational to Postcolonialism, Terry Eagleton states that it "appeared in the mid-1970s, just as a severe crisis of capitalism was rolling back the revolutionary spirit in the West.
+It is perhaps significant in this respect that Said’s book is quite strongly anti-Marxist.".

 More recently, Chibber has pointed out that essentialist and ethnocentric portrayals of foreign cultures can be found in pre-colonial Eastern civilisations as well: whilst Said acknowledged that "all cultures impose corrections upon raw reality", Chibber has argued that this fact weakens the contention that such essentialism was itself a cause of colonialism, since the latter was practiced by a relatively small number of mostly Western European countries.
 Regarding a weaker interpretation of Said's thesis - that latent orientalism was a necessary but not sufficient prerequisite for colonialism - Chibber contends that economic and political factors are universally accepted as contributory causes of colonialism, that these in themselves would generate pressure for arguments to legitimise imperial projects, and therefore a case cannot be made that pre-existing latent orientalism was indispensable for the rise of colonialism.